SAIS-S2S-Technology/Roadmap/Roadmap.md

 **Purpose:** reach a maxmimum number of SAIS students, introduce them to current tech-policy issues and provide opportunities for students to develop a voice on technology

-* **Newsletter** The newsletter features news roundups, summaries of relevant papers and short guest-posts from students who want to share ideas that are longer than a tweet but shorter than a blog post.
+* **Newsletter:** The newsletter features news roundups, summaries of relevant papers and short guest-posts from students who want to share ideas that are longer than a tweet but shorter than a blog post.
 Published weekly and publicly accessible.

-**Global Scope blog**

-The Global Scope blog documents DC's views on technology through briefings on the many tech-policy events happening in the local think-tank circuit.
+* **Global Scope blog:** The Global Scope blog documents DC's views on technology through briefings on the many tech-policy events happening in the local think-tank circuit.
 Currently there is no streamlined, centralized, archival source on these events.
 We aim to change that.

-**Events and conferences**

-Through  events and conferences hosted at SAIS students are engaged in conversations with leaders in the technology and policy communities.
+* **Events and conferences:** Through  events and conferences hosted at SAIS students are engaged in conversations with leaders in the technology and policy communities.

 ### Adaption

-**Purpose:** guide students through relevant career opportunities in the technology sector and consolidate core skills that students can leverage to transfer their geopolitical knowledge into a technology-driven world
+* **Purpose:** guide students through relevant career opportunities in the technology sector and consolidate core skills that students can leverage to transfer their geopolitical knowledge into a technology-driven world

-**Distributed career guide**

-The distributed career guide opens a window into careers in technology that draw on a SAIS skill set.
+* **Distributed career guide:** The distributed career guide opens a window into careers in technology that draw on a SAIS skill set.
 The guide consists of career-focused interviews with alumni working in or with the technology sector that will be realised individually and as a compiled report.

-**Computational Applications to Policy and Strategy (CAPS) workshop**

-CAPS is a semester-long weekly workshop focused on exposure to programming and a high-level introduction to AI and AI strategy.
+* **Computational Applications to Policy and Strategy (CAPS) workshop:** CAPS is a semester-long weekly workshop focused on exposure to programming and a high-level introduction to AI and AI strategy.
 Starting from a fast-paced intro to the Python language and object-oriented programming, students build both scripted and learning-based game bots using the python-sc2 library for the online strategy game StarCraft II.
 The goal of CAPS is to ground students strategic reasoning about AI in hands-on programming experience.
 Students will write and present a technical memo as the workshop's capstone.

 ### Advancement

 **Purpose:** provide students with assistance in finding technology-related work or research opportunities, giving them the best possible chance to advance the field

-**Career assistance**

-We provide students with tailored career advice based on their background and interests, feature their profile on our website and, where possible, network on their behalf.
+* **Career assistance:** We provide students with tailored career advice based on their background and interests, feature their profile on our website and, where possible, network on their behalf.

-**Research opportunities**

-We engage stakeholders in the policy and technology communities to leverage the research skills of 600 SAIS graduate students for applied, research-based solution developement.
+* **Research opportunities:** We engage stakeholders in the policy and technology communities to leverage the research skills of 600 SAIS graduate students for applied, research-based solution developement.

 ## What we seek in partnerships
 ## How we got here